richrd/suplemon/README.md

  * Ctrl + D
    > Find next (add a new cursor at the next occurance)

+ * Alt + Arrow Key
+   > Add new curor in arrow direction

+ * Ctrl + Left / Right
+   > Jump to previous or next word

+ * ESC
+   > Revert to a single cursor

  * Alt + Page Up
    > Move line(s) up